wangziqi2013/wangziqi2013.github.io/_posts/2018-08-29-Transaction-Monitors-For-Concurrent-Objects.markdown

 threads can only decrease after a thread has acquired permission to write, it is expected that when the last thread leaves the monitor, it can observe a thread count of one.
 In this case, the thread also clears the writer field by storing null into it, thus unblocking all threads waiting to enter the monitor.

+The biggest advantage of the low contention mode is that no extra metadata is required to keep track of the read and write sets of threads.
+Instead, the writing thread is assumed to conflict with all reading threads.
+In the cases when writes are rare, this scheme works because for most of the time, it will only be readers performing non-conflicting operations.
+If, however, write operations occur quite often, then the monitor should switch to high contention mode, in which a finer grained conflict detection scheme is used.